5 Tools and Strategies for Enhanced Decision-Making

 By following a structured and step-by-step process, you create an effective plan for obtaining team and business goals.

 Decision-making shouldn’t be done in a vacuum.
 Team members should always be involved in your decision-making process.

-Your team members will help you make better decisions by bringing various points of view to the problem, which stimulates creative problem-solving.
+Your team members will help you make better decisions by bringing various points of view to the problem, stimulating creative problem-solving.

-Team decision making pools collective knowledge and experience from all members, which help unsurface and overcome implicit biases of the group.
+Team decision-making pools collective knowledge and experience from all members, which help uncover and overcome implicit biases of the group.

 3. Foster a Collaborative Mindset